Benchmark interest rate reform

 - RFRs are based on a large number of overnight money market transactions, so the risks associated with expert judgment do not arise;

-- The underlying volumes representing the indices which determine the RFRs are much higher than LIBOR;
+- The underlying volumes representing the indices which determine the RFRs are much higher than the relevant IBOR

-- Whilst all LIBORs are unsecured rates not backed by any exchange of collateral, two of the five RFR working groups selected secured, or collateralised, rates for their respective currencies based on transactions in their respective government security repo markets.
+- Whilst all the relevant IBORs are unsecured rates not backed by any exchange of collateral, two of the five RFR working groups selected secured, or collateralised, rates for their respective currencies based on transactions in their respective government security repo markets.

 -